Delapouite/awesome-keyboard/README.md

 #### Mac

-- [Seil](https://pqrs.org/osx/karabiner/seil.html.en) - ex PcKeyboardHack - Utility for the caps lock key and some international keys in PC keyboards
+- [Karabiner Elements](https://karabiner-elements.pqrs.org/) - ex PcKeyboardHack / Seil - Utility for the caps lock key and some international keys in PC keyboards

 #### Windows